START I: Implementation

 After the collapse of the Soviet Union, treaty obligations were passed to twelve Soviet successor states.
-Of those, Turkmenistan and Uzbekistan each eliminated its one nuclear-related sites, and on-site inspections were discontinued.
+Of those, Turkmenistan and Uzbekistan each eliminated its one nuclear-related site, and on-site inspections were discontinued.
 Inspections continued in Belarus, Kazakhstan, the Russian Federation, and Ukraine.
 Belarus, Kazakhstan, and Ukraine became non-nuclear weapons states under the Treaty on the Non-Proliferation of Nuclear Weapons on 1 July 1968 and are committed to it under the 1992 Lisbon Protocol (Protocol to the Treaty Between the United States of America and the Union of Soviet Socialist Republics on the Reduction and Limitation of Strategic Offensive Arms).

 Efficacy

 Belarus, Kazakhstan, and Ukraine have disposed of all their nuclear weapons or transferred them to Russia.
 The US and Russia have reduced the capacity of delivery vehicles to 1,600 each, with no more than 6,000 warheads.

 A report by the US State Department, "Adherence to and Compliance With Arms Control, Nonproliferation and Disarmament Agreements and Commitments," was released on 28 July 2010 and stated that Russia was not in full compliance with the treaty when it expired on 5 December 2009.
 The report did not specifically identify Russia's compliance issues.

 One incident concerning Russia violating the START I Treaty occurred in 1994.
 It was announced by Arms Control and Disarmament Agency Director John Holum in a congressional testimony that Russia had converted its SS-19 ICBM into a space-launch vehicle without notifying the appropriate parties.
 Russia justified the incident by claiming it did not have to follow all of START's reporting policies regarding missiles that had been recreated into space-launch vehicles.
 In addition to the SS-19, Russia reportedly used SS-25 missiles to assemble space-launch vehicles.
 The issue that the US had was that it did not have accurate numbers and locations of Russian ICBMs with those violations.
 The dispute was resolved in 1995.